procopioos/ftpliteserver/README.md

 Download the code from GitHub or, if you're one of those terminal guys,<br>just use git:
 `git clone https://github.com/famicomm/ftpliteserver.git`

+If you're one of those easy guys, I made an executable for you!

 ## How do I use it?
 Great!
 If you managed to arrive here, I suppose you already downloaded it.
 Great job!<br>
 On Windows, you can start the server just by double-clicking on the Python file.<br>